 Support Hidaya Schools

-Due to corruption, mis-management and poverty, the state of schools in economically depressed areas of under-developed countries are in a deplorable state.
-In rural areas of Pakistan for example, many government schools have become abandoned buildings, either empty or taken over by a villager to store their animals or farming supplies.
-Meanwhile, countless rural villages throughout the country have generations of illiterate people and no schools to educate future generations.
+Due to corruption, mismanagement, and poverty, schools in economically depressed areas of under-developed countries are in a deplorable state.
+In rural areas of Pakistan, for example, many government schools have become abandoned buildings, either empty or used by villagers to store animals and farming supplies.
+This results in generations of illiterate people and no schools to educate future generations.

-- Hidaya identifies villages where there are no schools or the schools have been shut down (ghost schools).
+- Hidaya identifies villages where there are no schools or schools have been shut down.

-- After community meetings, Hidaya hires teachers locally ( residing within a couple of kilometers) and trains them with theoretical curriculum as well as on job training in classrooms.
+- After community meetings, Hidaya hires local teachers (those residing within a couple of kilometers) and trains them in theoretical curriculum and classroom management.

-- Sponsoring extracurricular activities such as tree plantations via the One Million Trees project to provide a well-rounded education.
+- Hidaya sponsors extracurricular activities such as tree plantation via the One Million Trees project to provide a well-rounded education.

 Sign up for Automatic Monthly Donation towards this project.